 As a residential campus, committed to the education of the whole person, the residential experience is considered an integral part of a student's education.
 Research over the past 50 years shows that students who belong to a campus residential community have a more productive and more satisfying college experience than those who live off campus.
 Students who live on-campus are more likely to:

-Students are required to live on campus and purchase the Preferred meal plan if they fall into any of the following categories:
+Students are required to live on campus and purchase the Meal Plan 4 if they fall into any of the following categories:

 Returning students applying for an exemption to the residential requirement are required to submit a request by May 1st.
-New students are required to submit a request by August 2st.
-Late requests will not be accepted.
+New students are required to submit a request by August 1st.
+For more details see Cancellation Fees and Timeline.

 By signing the Student Housing Agreement, students will be subject to financial penalties for failing to honor the commitment for the entire academic year.
 While an exemption from the On-Campus Residency Requirement may be awarded in a given case, a student may still be subject to financial penalties under the Student Housing Agreement “Room Rates for Academic Year” clause for up to the full remaining rates due.